Child Disability Payment decision making guide

 Deadlines for appealing

-An individual appealing a re-determination has 31 calendar days from the date they are informed of the outcome to request an appeal (SS(S) Act 2018, s.48(1)(a) and s.48(2)(a)(i)).
+An individual appealing a re-determination has 31 calendar days beginning with the date they are informed of the outcome to request an appeal (SS(S) Act 2018, s.48(1)(a) and s.48(2)(a)(i)).

 There are cases where a determination has not been re-determined within 56 calendar days allowed for it.
-These individuals have 31 calendar days from the date they are notified that Social Security Scotland have failed to make a re-determination within the period allowed, to request an appeal (SS(S) Act 2018, s.48(1)(a) and s.48(2)(a)(ii)).
+These individuals have 31 calendar days beginning with the date they are notified that Social Security Scotland have failed to make a re-determination within the period allowed, to request an appeal (SS(S) Act 2018, s.48(1)(a) and s.48(2)(a)(ii)).

 An individual is presumed to have received the re-determination outcome 48 hours after it is sent to them by Social Security Scotland.